-Jonathan De Luzuriaga – Competitive Outsourcing Workforce
+Jonathan De Luzuriaga – Competitive outsourcing workforce

 I’m honored to be interviewing Jonathan again but also honored to be a guest down at his Spring Valley down in Roxas city.
-He gives a lot of insight into the outsourcing workforce and you will definitely learn a lot from it.
+Jonathan gives a lot of insight into the outsourcing workforce and you will definitely learn a lot from it.

 Derek Gallimore: Welcome to the Outsource Accelerator podcast.
 This is a short format podcast where we explore business and outsourcing mastery.
 My name is Derek Gallimore and I am really excited to bring you the leading podcast in outsourcing.